Finch-API/finch-docs/docs/Development-Guides/Reconciling-Employees.md

 All payroll systems require at least a first and last name, therefore, finding a match by full name is a good way of reconciling individuals.
 However, on rare occasions, naming collisions do happen even within the same company.
 Therefore, we recommend using a concatenation of `first_name`, `last_name`, and `dob`, all data points available from the `/individual` endpoint.

 <!-- theme: danger -->
 > Finch returns `first_name`, `last_name`, and `dob` for all systems we support.
-However, the data points are sometimes not inputted into the system by the payroll administrator of a company.
-We recommend confirming from your customer that the data points are inputted into the system for all employees before reconciliation.
+However, sometimes all the data points not inputted into the system by the payroll administrator of a company.
+We recommend confirming with your customer that the data points are inputted into the system for all employees before reconciliation.

 ### Alternative: Email address